umm-csci-3412-2025/c-programming-pre-lab-TyBeas/README.md

 be *freed*, as that's going to depend on how they're used after they're allocated.

+:warning: not all of these output blocks will be useful.
+Look for ones that refer to some of _your_ code somewhere, like `strip` or `is_clean`.

 There are two common types of memory leaks, one of which is frankly easier to sort out than the other.